I used to count more negative ways on how technology has impacted our lives.

 With regards to land disputes, Traxion provides IPs with an ID system that will record how much hectares the IPs own.
 Again, these cannot be deleted in Traxion’s and blockchain’s database so the IPs can prove that their land is theirs.
 Currently, the government provides IPs CADT (Certificate of Ancestral Domain Title), CADC (Certificate of Ancestral Domain Claim), and CALT (Certificate of Ancestral Land Title), but it’s a sad reality that these aren’t followed and more and more IPs get murdered or deprived of their human rights just so high-ticket people can grab their lands.

-To be honest, I was quite a skeptic with blockchain and cryptocurrency when I first heard of them because they’re just too good to be true–forming an ideal world, free from the sordidness of the elites.
-They are the antithesis to the federal system.
+To be honest, I was quite a skeptic with Blockchain and cryptocurrency when I first heard of them because they’re just too good to be true–forming an ideal world, free from the sordidness of the elites.
+They are the antithesis of the federal system.
 However, as more of these apps are being born, I can feel a sense of hope for humanity.
-As of the time being, there is still no guaranteed law in the Philippines that will accept blockchain as proof, but blockchain is inevitable; it really is the future.
-I appreciate apps like Traxion for bringing this bright future for our farmers and IPs, who deserve thorough attention and respect.
+As of the time being, there is still no guaranteed law in the Philippines that will accept Blockchain as proof, but Blockchain is inevitable; it really is the future.
+I appreciate apps like Traxion for bringing this bright future for our farmers and IPs, who deserve meticulous attention and respect.

 I support this app.
 Now, I have a high regard for the positive effects of technology.
 Whoever the guy Satoshi Nakamoto is, I salute him!
 I also salute the people behind Traxion who take an effort to empower our IPs and farmers for the betterment of everyone’s future, including yours and mine.
 I can’t wait to use it for my own transactions as well.
 I’ll blog about it when I get to use it because obviously, the app is not only for farmers and IPs.
 Stay tuned.